MrFogHunter/Qrcode-generator-online/README.md

 3. Submit a merge request with your updates.

 ## Contact
-Find this project on GitLab: [GitLab Repository](https://git.freewebworld.fr/Fog/generateur-qrcode-en-ligne).
+Find this project on GitHub: [GitHub Repository](https://github.com/MrFogHunter/Qrcode-generator-online).

 For any questions or suggestions, feel free to open an issue in the repository.